shrewdacumen/smoothstep/README.md

 Results are undefined if edge0 ≥ edge1.

+main.swift:
+    it is for Swift script which will execute in command line on macOS or Unix, Linux and the likes.
- main.swift script (this can be executable on any unix or macOS command line) In order to run the swift,  open terminal.app and then type the followings:
+In order to run the swift,  open terminal.app and then type the followings:
     chmod u+x ./main.swift
     ./main.swift

 Then you'll see the result in the terminal as well.

-// Please disregard all errors
-// this is for Swift script which will execute in command line on macOS or Unix, Linux and the likes.